Not long ago, I came across a little-known speech titled, “You and Your Research”.

 - Art Williams, “Just Do It”

 This is an on-going project.
-If you have suggestions for talks to add, please contact me.
+If you know of another great talk, please contact me.